JiaDe-Wu/clawdbot-aws-bedrock/README.md

 ## What is This?

-[Clawdbot](https://github.com/clawdbot/clawdbot) is an open-source personal AI assistant that connects to WhatsApp, Slack, Discord, and more.
+[Moltbot](https://github.com/moltbot/moltbot) (formerly Clawdbot) is an open-source personal AI assistant that connects to WhatsApp, Slack, Discord, and more.
 This project provides an **AWS-native deployment** using Amazon Bedrock instead of Anthropic API keys.

 ## Why AWS Native?